 - SMA type II is the most common form.

-- Spinal muscular atrophy (SMA) generally presents with muscle weakness and wasting.
+- SMA generally presents with muscle weakness and wasting.
 The limbs, respiratory and bulbar muscles and brainstem can be affected.

 - Intellect is preserved and people with SMA often have above-average IQ.